CenturyLinkCloud/mdw/docs/_docs/guides/mdw-cookbook.md

     project, try clicking the Refresh toolbar icon ![refresh](../images/refresh.gif) at the top of Process Explorer view.

 #### Create a package
-  Everything in MDW is what we call an [Asset](http://centurylinkcloud.github.io/mdw/docs/help/assets.html), and these live in so-called asset packages, similar to Java packages except that they contain a whole lot more than .java source files.
+  Everything in MDW is what we call an [Asset](http://centurylinkcloud.github.io/mdw/docs/help/assets.html), and these live in packages, similar to Java packages except that they contain a whole lot more than .java source files.
 Let's create a package for our bug handling workflow:
   - Expand your project tree in Process Explorer.
 You'll see the mdw6 baseline packages imported by the CLI during `mdw init` or `mdw update`.
     The default package set is pretty scant, but MDW includes quite a few optional packages; some of which we'll cover later.
   - Right-click on your project in Process Explorer and select New > MDW Package.
-Name the package `com.centurylink.mdw.demo.bugs`.
+Name the package "com.centurylink.mdw.demo.bugs".
     Don't select any Workgroup for now, as this would restrict visibility of your new package.
     ![create package](../images/create-pkg.png)

 #### Create a process
   - Right-click on the bugs package and select New > MDW Process.
-Name the process `Create Bug`.
+Name the process "Create Bug".<br>
     ![create process](../images/create-proc.png)

     Finally we can start building.

   - Double-click the process title in the Designer canvas.
-Look at the Properties view at the bottom of the Eclipse window, and you'll observe that the associated property tab gains focus.
+Look at the Properties view at the bottom of the Eclipse window, and you'll observe that the associated property tab gained focus.
 Property tabs are how design elements are configured.
   - Select the Design tab for the process and check the Service Process checkbox.
 This tells MDW that this process is expected to run synchronously and return a response in real time.